project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 abstract descriptions of graphs of communicating SpiNNaker application kernels as input.
 Based on this information the place and route algorithms select which core each kernel will be loaded onto, keeping communicating cores close together to reduce network load.
-Routing tables are also generated automatically which make efficient use of SpiNNaker's network.
+In addition, routing tables which make efficient use of SpiNNaker's network are generated.

-In Rig terminology, the abstract (hyper-)graph of application kernels are known as *vertices* which are together by *nets*:
+In Rig terminology, the abstract (hyper-)graph of application kernels are known as *vertices* which are connected together by *nets*:

 vertices
     Approximately speaking, a vertex represents a group of cores and SDRAM